Avoid alcohol during pregnancy. Alcohol has been linked to premature delivery, intellectual disability, birth defects, and low birthweight babies.

 Morning Sickness: Eat crackers, cereal, or pretzels before getting out of bed; eat small, frequent meals throughout the day; avoid fatty, fried, spicy, and greasy foods.

 Constipation: Eat more fresh fruit and vegetables.
 Also, drink 6 to 8 glasses of water a day.
+Taking fiber supplements may also help.
+Check with your doctor first.

 Diarrhea: Eat more foods that contain pectin and gums (two types of dietary fiber) to help absorb excess water.
 Examples of these foods are applesauce, bananas, white rice, oatmeal, and refined wheat bread.